OUR STORY

 Learn More About BDB

-Bevill Dog Behavior (BDB)formally came into existence in 2013 when owner/founder, Brad Bevill, decided helping dogs was more important and fulfilling than climbing the corporate ladder and committed to becoming a dog behavior specialist.
+Bevill Dog Behavior (BDB) came into existence in 2013 when owner/founder, Brad Bevill, decided helping dog owners and their dogs was his life’s purpose and what brings him joy.

-In January of 2017, Brad made BDB his full-time focus and quickly built a team of wonderful human beings and very talented dog behavior specialists.
+In January of 2017 (after an 18-year corporate career in marketing and advertising), Brad made BDB his full-time focus and quickly grew the company and built a team of talented dog behavior specialists.

-As the business continued to grow, he quickly realized that a single location in Dallas wasn’t convenient for his Fort Worth clients.
-So in August of 2017 Brad added Robbie Estill to the team and together they opened the Fort Worth location.
+As the business continued to grow, Brad quickly realized that a single location in Dallas wasn’t convenient for his Fort Worth clients.
+So in August of 2017 Brad opened a Fort Worth location.
+And in March of 2019 the Rockwall location was added.

-We commonly work with dogs that pull on the leash, bark excessively, jump on guests, potty in the house, whine in or destroy their crate, aren’t social, are fearful, anxious, insecure, or aggressive.
+BDB commonly works with dogs that pull on the leash, bark excessively, jump on guests, potty in the house, whine in or destroy their crate, struggle socially, are fearful, anxious, insecure, obsessive, or aggressive.

-Nothing makes us happier than hearing how we not only helped adjust dog behavior, creating a calmer, happier dog, but the impact that newly- balanced dog had on the family.
+Nothing makes us happier than hearing how we not only helped modify a dog’s behavior, creating a calmer, happier dog, but the impact that newly- balanced dog had on the family.

 Join the BDB family today and let us help bring balance to your home!